taogen-docs/resources-of-learning/directions/web-frontend-resources.md

 - ⭐**Eloquent JavaScript: A Modern Introduction to Programming** (3rd, 2018) by Marijn Haverbeke
 - Speaking JavaScript: An In-Depth Guide for Programmers by Axel Rauschmayer
+- The Joy of JavaScript by Luis Atencio

 Advanced